-An Android Tablet device refers to an Android device implementation that meets all the following criteria:
+An Android Tablet device refers to an Android device implementation that typically meets all the following criteria:

-- Typically used by holding in both hands. - Does not have a clamshell or convertible configuration. - Any physical keyboard implementation used with the device MUST connect by means of a standard connection. - Has a power source that provides mobility, such as a battery. - Has a physical diagonal screen size in the range of 7 to 18 inches.
+- Used by holding in both hands. - Does not have a clamshell or convertible configuration. - Physical keyboard implementations used with the device connect by means of a standard connection (e.g. USB, Bluetooth). - Has a power source that provides mobility, such as a battery. - Has a physical diagonal screen size in the range of 7 to 18 inches.